 The hilly town of St Peter Port looks like it has come straight out of a postcard, with its cobbled streets, Regency architecture, and glamorous boats lining the harbour.
 Here, you can explore Castle Cornet, an 800-year-old fortress which stands guard over the town.
 To immerse yourself further in the island’s history, head to the Guernsey Tapestry at the gallery in St James Concert House, or try visiting Hauteville House, home to French writer Victor Hugo.

 To get to Guernsey, you can easily get the ferry from Poole, which takes around three hours.
 A traditional ferry also operates all year round from Portsmouth, whatever the weather.
-Alternatively, flights from London Gatwick only take 45 minutes, starting from around £80 in August.
-Hotels in St Peter Port start from around £85 per night in peak season.

 If you’re looking for a retreat on a completely unspoiled, peaceful and natural island, then Alderney could be the ideal holiday destination for you.
 Just one and half miles wide and three and a half miles long, this tiny island is a complete oasis with a varied history, beautiful beaches, and an all-round enviable way of life.
 The maximum speed limit on the whole island is only 35mph, and this says a lot about Alderney as a place.